Exhibit Rules & Regulation for the TEES Turbomachinery Laboratory at Texas A&M University

 Children in Attendance

-Children under the age of 15 are not permitted entry into any symposia area without accompanying adult.
-Children under the age of 18 are not permitted on the Exhibit Hall floor during setup or dismantling hours.
+Children are not permitted entry into session rooms.
+Children under the age of 18 are not permitted on the Ehxibit Hall floor during setup or dismantling hours.
 During scheduled show hours children may visit the floor but are required to remain with parent or guardian at all times.
-The TL does not accept any responsibility for injury to child or exhibits.
+The TEES, Turbomachinary Laboratory does not accept any responsibility for injury to child or exhibits.
 Your support and compliance are greatly appreciated.

 Booth Rules & Regs

-- One 10’ x 10’ (3m x 3m) set with eight-foot high back drape, three-foot high side dividers and standard identification.
-This does not apply to 20’ x 20’ (6m x 6m) and larger spaces.
+- One ten by ten foot exhibit space set with eight-foot high back drape, three-foot high side dividers and standard identification as described above.
+This does not apply to 20 x 20 and larger spaces.

-- Two “Exhibitor” name badges with admission to all technical sessions (does not include Short Courses) for holders of said badge
+- Two “Exhibitor” name badges with admission to all technical sessions (Tuesday, Wednesday, and Thursday) for holders of said badge

 - Two copies of the Symposia Proceedings (one for each badge holder)